 Brew York is the ideal place if you’re looking for great beer.
 They have their own brewery, tap room and beer hall, offering you over 40 taps with direct access to some of the finest ale and lager.
 It’s the perfect opportunity to sample some of their unique flavours, including the rhubarb and custard beer ‘Rhubarbra Streisand’.
 There are hundreds of places to enjoy a drink in the city, including historic Tudor and Georgian buildings and even a pub above a Roman Bath, no other city can beat York for its uniqueness.

 For food on the go check out the very best in street food at the Shambles Food Court, they have it all covered whether you’re vegan or a meat lover.
 Don’t miss Los Moros, satisfy those lunchtime cravings with their fabulous North African and Middle Eastern style street food.
-Other traders include some of the healthiest fast food from KREP who are based in a stunning vintage Citroen HY, Pizza treats from Pizzoli and scrummy sausages from the Shambles Kitchen.
+Other traders include some of the healthiest fast food from KREP who are based in the huts in the food court, Pizza treats from Pizzoli and scrummy burritos from the Shambles Kitchen.

 Spark:York is a new addition to the city’s cultural offering, the units are eclectic in style and provide an energetic injection of youthful colour and creativity.
-The food outlets range from mouth-watering gourmet burgers at Sloppy’s Burgers and sweet organic treats at Lotte the Baker.
+The food outlets range from mouth-watering gourmet burgers at Sloppy’s Burgers and sensational Asian fusion from Shori.
 For further foodie inspiration.